Deployment

 Azure Container Apps

-Container Apps runs standard Docker containers on Linux.
-Use the Docker preset and follow the Docker steps above.
-Scale rules should be based on HTTP concurrency, not instance count, so the pool is shared within each replica.
+Container Apps runs standard Docker containers — use the Docker image above with the Docker preset.
+Give each replica at least 2 Gi memory (4 Gi for production).
+Scale on HTTP concurrency, not instance count, so the browser pool is shared within each replica.

 AWS ECS / Fargate